December 10, 2025

 2. RTF Framework: Turning Vague Requests into Structured Insights

-By defining the role the AI tool should adopt, the task it should perform, and the format the output should take, RTF ensures the response is clear, structured, and ready to use in an executive setting.
+The RTF framework (Role, Task, Format) provides a straightforward way to shape requests, defining the role the AI tool should adopt, the task it should perform, and the format the output should take.
+RTF ensures the response is clear, structured, and ready to use in an executive setting.

 • Role: Clearly define the role the AI model should take on, such as cybersecurity consultant, financial analyst, or marketing strategist.